-According to the Canadian Digestive Health Foundation, over 20 million Canadians experience uncomfortable and sometimes downright debilitating digestive problems each year.
+According to the Canadian Digestive Health Foundation, over 20 million Canadians experience uncomfortable and sometimes downright debilitating digestive system problems each year.
 Symptoms can manifest in the form of bloating, constipation, nausea, diarrhea, excess gas, cramping, and/or pain in the abdomen.
 When multiple symptoms present themselves at once, it may be a sign of something more serious, like Irritable Bowel Syndrome (IBS), Leaky Gut Syndrome, or SIBO.
 Below, I’ll discuss ten “gut superfoods” proven to improve the microflora in your intestines.
 I’ll also show you seven ways to maximize these holistic nutrition foods with actionable tips to accelerate your recovery.

 10 FOODS TO NOURISH AND RESTORE YOUR GUT MICROBIOME

 Trillions of microbes live inside your large intestine.
 These include bacteria, fungi, viruses, and various other living organisms.
 Many of them are healthy and beneficial, and they help you feel strong and energetic while simultaneously protecting you from illness and fatigue.
 Although a small proportion of bacteria in the gut is harmful, the vast majority is “good.”
 In other words, the purpose of most gut bacterial strains is to support your immune system, nervous system, and mental health, as well as shield you against the threat of serious infections and diseases.
-Another benefit, of course, is improved digestive health and a reduction in symptoms like bloating and constipation.
+Another benefit, of course, is improved digestive system health and a reduction in symptoms like bloating and constipation.
 When you incorporate the following ten foods into your diet, you will be one step closer to having a healthier gut microbiome!

 Yogurt is essentially a thickened form of fermented milk.
 It contains organisms called probiotics, which are live strains of healthy bacteria that mimic the “good” bacteria already existing inside of your gut.
 When you eat probiotic-rich foods like yogurt, you’re adding more healthy bacteria to your gut, thus encouraging more healthy bacteria to flourish.